Nihhaar/Hackintosh-Dell-7567/README.md

   - Install all of the kexts that are located in *Clover Post-Install Files/"Clover/Other kexts"* folder to /Library/Extensions using your favorite kext installer.
   - Copy files from given *"/Library/LaunchDaemons"* folder to /Library/LaunchDaemons and *"/usr/bin"* folder to /usr/bin
   - Run `Scripts/fixPermissions.sh` as root to fix kext permissions
-  - Reboot the laptop and boot with '-f'command line option (press space at clover)
+  - Reboot the laptop and boot with '-f' command line option (press space at clover)
   - Rebuild the cache using `sudo kextcache -i /`
   - Reboot

 **Disable Hibernation**
 ```bash